Professors

 Teaching methods

+In line with the objectives of the course, the teaching methods will be dynamic, interactive and hands-on.
 The course will be taught through a blend of lectures, seminar discussions, workshops and small-group activities, along with individual and group assignments.
-The course will begin with a series of lectures and seminars to introduce the main topics and key terms, giving students the opportunity for small-group discussion of the weekly readings/videos along with hands-on exercises.
+A short series of lectures and seminars will introduce the main topics and key terms, giving students the opportunity for small-group discussion of the weekly readings/videos along with hands-on exercises.
 There will be one or two readings/videos per week.
 Students may be required to do some of the reading in advance of seminars.
 A succession of workshops will follow, each focusing on a specific communication skill or mode through a combination of awareness-building exercises, student-led activities, individual and group work, pre- and post-workshop tasks and feedback sessions.
-The first and second workshop will focus on story telling/narrative techniques and how these can be applied to scientific content.
-The third and fourth workshops will focus on written and oral communication by analysing the syntactic linguistic/syntactic between abstracts and oral abstracts or presentations and experimenting with these rhetorical modes.
-A workshop aimed at adapting to the audience through framing activities and by avoiding jargon and technical terms will follow.
-Throughout these workshops, students will have the opportunity to give short 3-minute presentations on a variety of topics, so as to develop their confidence presenting in front of an audience, with a focus on stance, assurance, voice and eye-contact.
-Peer-to-peer feedback is strongly encouraged throughout the course.
-The last two workshops will focus on visual aids, focusing on power-point/visual aid design and giving an overview of scientific poster layout and presentation.
-The tutor will monitor students’ final group project throughout the course.

 As well as in-class work, students will contribute to a “Shaping scientific narrative” padlet.
 The idea is to share and comment on examples of science story-telling techniques, along with digital tools and technology to create compelling visual aids and poster layouts.